Pictures from the Spring Concert, April 29, 2018

 David Anderson is thrilled to begin his second season as conductor of the JSYO!
-Before relocating to Pittsburgh, Anderson served for seven years as Philharmonia Conductor of the Elgin Youth Symphony Orchestra, working with young musicians from the Chicago suburbs.
+Before relocating to Pittsburgh in 2014, Anderson served for seven years as Philharmonia Conductor of the Elgin Youth Symphony Orchestra, working with young musicians from the Chicago suburbs.
 During this time, he helped to establish the EYSO program as one of the premier regional youth orchestras in the Midwest.
 In addition to his work advancing the musicianship and artistry of Philharmonia, Anderson served as the EYSO’s Chamber Music Institute Director from 2007 to 2012.
 Through his leadership, enrollment in CMI more than quadrupled, expanded school-day concerts provided performance and recruiting opportunities, and a series of community concerts was initiated to help the EYSO bring chamber music to a wider audience.
 Beginning with the 2017-18 season, the JSYO will launch two honors chamber music ensembles to provide the unique experience of playing in small settings to students in the Johnstown region.

-David Anderson holds two additonal positions: Music Director of the Lake Geneva Symphony Orchestra in Soutthern Wisconsin and Music Director of Sinfonia at Seton Hill University in Greensburg, where he also teaches the complete theory sequence and serves as a staff accompanist.
+Anderson begins his eighth season as Music Director for the Lake Geneva Symphony Orchestra in Southern Wisconsin and is on faculty at Seton Hill University, where he teaches the complete music theory sequence and serves as a staff accompanist.